Endometriosis

 What is endometriosis?

-Endometriosis (en-doh-mee-tree-oh-sis) is when cells behave like the ones found in the lining of your womb.
-Sounds a bit attention seeking, right?
-These cells behave in the same way as the ones in your womb so, yes, that means they bleed during your period.
-Due to there being no place for this blood to go, endometriosis cells cause inflammation, scar tissue and a bloody lot of pain.
+Endometriosis (en-doh-mee-tree-oh-sis) is when cells behave like the ones found in the lining of your womb, which isn’t great if that’s not actually where they are.
+Endometrial cells bleed during your period, and since there’s no place for this blood to go, it can cause inflammation, scar tissue and a bloody lot of pain.

-Endometriosis can affect women in different ways and in varying intensities.
+Endometriosis can affect women and people who menstruate in different ways and in varying intensities.
 Classic symptoms include:

 • Heavy and painful periods